-Mary Kinane is a teacher in both 4’s classes.
+Mary Kinane is a lead teacher in both 4’s classes.
 She has a degree in Psychology from College of Notre Dame.
 She has also taken all of her coursework in Early Childhood Education.
-When she is not working Mary enjoys hiking, going to the beach and archery
+When she is not working Mary enjoys hiking, going to the beach and archery.

-Francisca Acevedo for 13 years she has enjoyed teaching and caring for children in public/private schools (K-5th) and childcare.
+Francisca Acevedo is our Spanish teacher and teaches in our 2’s program.
+For 13 years she has enjoyed teaching and caring for children in public/private schools (K-5th) and childcare.
 She enjoys helping children explore their creative side.
 She finds it enriching and contagious.
 Francisca has specialized in teaching Spanish.
 In her free time she likes to sing and dance, and be silly with family & friends.
 Francisca is currently working on her Early Childhood Education certificate at DVC.

 Kacie Ricksen is an assistant teacher in the 4’s program and a lunch bunch helper.
 She grew up in El Sobrante and currently lives there with her husband.
 She attended DVC and took classes in psychology.
 Kacie is currently taking courses in child development through the UCLA Extension program.
 In her time off she loves to camp and hike.

-Kiersten Peddie is an assistant teacher in the 3’s classroom.
-She is currently taking classes through the UCLA Extension program in Early Childhood Education.
+Kiersten Peddie is an assistant teacher.
 She has two daughters and one grandbaby.
 In her free time she enjoys spending time with her family, gardening and just being outdoors.